kpedidogodonou/kpedidogodonou.github.io/README.md

-# 👋 Hi, I'm Kpêdido Godonou
+# 👋 Hi, I'm Kpedido Godonou

 Welcome to my GitHub space!
 I'm currently pursuing a Master's degree at **SRH University** with a strong focus on **Bioinformatics**, **Machine Learning**, and the application of AI in **Biological Sciences**.